 In September 1893, the Hasbrouck Institute opened at the corner of Crescent and Harrison Avenues, now the site of Lincoln High School, with 305 students.
-The stately-looking Romanesque design building had modifications as required for an urban classroom building.
-By all appearances, it suited the classical studies program for its students.
+The stately-looking Richardsonian Romanesque Revival style building designed by architect George Lewis Bettcher (1862-1952) had modifications for an urban classroom building and appeared suited to the classical studies program for its students.
 It had red brick walls with brownstone trimmings.
 Iron was generously used to bind the walls and sustain the floors and roof.
 Iron girders and concealed columns added to the stability of the building.
 The first floor included a library, kindergarten, and assembly hall with a seating capacity of approximately 800.

 The Institute, founded in 1856, opened at 53-55 Mercer Street.
 It relocated to the Lyceum Classical School (1839-59), established by William L. Dickinson at 109 Grand Street.